 Report on molluscan species found in the offshore waters of Louisiana, including many extensions of known range and un-named species.

-This report deals with molluscs collected in waters of the Louisiana coast from 1970 to the present.
+This report deals with molluscs collected in waters off the Louisiana coast from 1970 to the present.
 Early collecting resulted in only few species obtained principally by SCUBA diving on the offshore calcareous banks or "pinnacles" (García, 1974).
-However, beginning in 1993, the use of the "Pelican," a research vessel belonging to the Louisiana Universities Marine Consortium, produced many more species.
-(García 1999, 2000, 2001, 2002; García & Lee 2002, 2003).
+However, beginning in 1993, the use of the "Pelican," a research vessel belonging to the Louisiana Universities Marine Consortium, produced many more species (García 1999a, 1999b, 2000, 2001, 2002, 2005, 2006, 2007, 2008a, 2008b, 2008c, 2010, 2011a, 2011b, 2011c, 2012, 2013; García and Lee 2002, 2003).
 A large percentage of these taxa were not known to inhabit the northwestern Gulf of Mexico; of these, some had never been reported from anywhere in the Gulf; and still others, mainly micromollusks, seem to be undescribed species.

-Due to the effects of the Mississippi, Atchafalaya, and Calcasieu Rivers, the Louisiana coastal areas consist mainly of marshland and beaches composed of mud or muddy sand.
+Pteropurpura bequaerti Clench and Pérez Farfante, 1949 Due to the effects of the Mississippi, Atchafalaya, and Calcasieu Rivers, the Louisiana coastal areas consist mainly of marshland and beaches composed of mud or muddy sand.
 This type of rather uniform shoreline habitat is inimical to molluscan diversity.
 In contrast, offshore habitats are more diverse.
-Besides the prevalent muddy bottom, the many offshore oil-rig platforms act as artificial reefs, making it possible for epifaunal bivalves of the families Arcidae, Ostreidae, Chamidae and Spondylidae to prosper, and with them, the predators Stramonita haemastoma and Hexaplex fulvescens.
-Hydrocarbon vents on the continental slope off the Louisiana coast have also created an ecosystem with an interesting molluscan fauna (see Carney, 1994 and Warén & Bouchet, 1993).
-However, most diverse of the offshore habitats are the series of calcareous banks that arise abruptly from the deep, soft, muddy sediment to approximately 20 to 90 m from the surface and which are inhabited by a rich molluscan fauna.
+Besides the prevalent muddy bottom, the many offshore oil-rig platforms act as artificial reefs, making it possible for epifaunal bivalves of the families Arcidae, Ostreidae, Chamidae and Spondylidae to prosper and with them, the predators Stramonita haemastoma and Hexaplex fulvescens.
+Hydrocarbon vents on the continental slope off the Louisiana coast have also created an ecosystem with an interesting molluscan fauna (see Carney, 1994 and Warén and Bouchet, 1993).
+However, the most diverse of the offshore habitats are the series of calcareous banks that arise abruptly from the deep, soft, muddy sediment to approximately 20 to 90 m from the surface and which are inhabited by a rich molluscan fauna.
 Parker et al. (1956) have recorded some 130 such banks off the Texas and Louisiana coasts.
 These banks, particularly those off Louisiana, are essentially calcareous islands in a sea of mud, and their molluscan species are quite different from the surrounding soft bottom.

-The mollusks in this list were collected from approximately 20 m to 680 m; from Latitude 27.48º N to 28.37º N, and from Longitude 88.59º W to 93.18º W. They were obtained by SCUBA diving, trawling, dredging, and with core grabs in mud, silty sand, calcareous rubble and hydrocarbon vents.
-The sediment obtained from such collecting methods was passed first through a 1/4' mesh and then through a 1/16" mesh to preserve the smaller species.
-Of the 459 species-level taxa listed, 146 are reported as new records for the northwestern Gulf of Mexico and comprise approximately 32% of the total.
+The mollusks in this list were collected from approximately 20 m to 1745 m; from Latitude 27º.35’N to 29º.20’N and from Longitude 88º.15’ W to 93º.18’ W. They were obtained by SCUBA diving, trawling, dredging, and with core grabs in mud, silty sand, calcareous rubble, and hydrocarbon vents.
+The sediment obtained from such collecting methods was passed first through a 1/4" mesh and then through a 1/16" mesh to preserve the smaller species.
+Since 2007 the “Pelican” has been using the Benthic Skimmer (see García, 2007), a large dredge specially designed for the very soft silt that is found in the deep water benthos.
+This dredge has produced many species not collected by earlier designs.
+Of the 677 species-level taxa listed, 200 are reported herein as new records for the northwestern Gulf of Mexico and comprise approximately 29% of the total.
 Each of these is marked with an asterisk (*).
-Many of the species have never been reported from the continental United States.
+However, most of these new records have now appeared in Rosenberg et al. (2009).
+Many of the species have never been reported from the continental United States, and some have been recently described.
+For easier access, we have not attempted to rearrange the order of genera formerly assigned to "Turridae" .
+They remain alphabetized under that umbrella taxon.
 As time permits, illustrations will be added to accompany the list; these species-level taxa will be conspicuously identified.

 You are welcome to download any of the images linked from these pages for private non-profit use.
 If they are to be republished, please request permission from Dr. Emilio F. Garcia.
 Also see www.jaxshells.org Terms Of Use.